jaunt/clifry/README.md

 module.exports = test;
 ```

-Hopefully the above is somewhat self explanitory.
+Hopefully the above is somewhat self explanatory.

 Of course testing _stdout_ and _stderr_ is only one aspect of testing a CLI.
 In the case of Airfry, a static site generator, the clifry tests were written to use the unix diff command to compare site outputs at different stages.
 Refer to the [Airfry test folder in git](https://github.com/jaunt/airfryts/tree/main/tests) to see how it works.